rootmos/economy/README.md

 economy
 =======

-A simple command-line tool for tracking montly incomes and expenses.
+A simple command-line tool for tracking monthly incomes and expenses.
 It's written in Haskell for no reason other than fun, and it's backed by JSON because [Aeson](https://github.com/bos/aeson) is cool.